rhofvendahl/step-solve/README.md

 1. The input expression is parsed into tokens representing numbers, operators and parentheses.
 2. Dashes representing negatives (rather than subtraction) are identified, and where possible "resolved" (combined with a following number, which is inverted).
 3. A single operation is performed on the token sequence, determined order of operations.
-4. A description of this operation is generated after the fact (as a simpler alternative to passing meta-information along through each function and sub-function).
+4. A description of this operation is generated after the fact (as a simpler alternative to passing meta-information along through each function and sub-function amidst changing indices).
 5. 3 and 4 are repeated until a single token remains, at which time the collected token sequences and operation descriptions are returned as a set of "step" objects.

+It may be worth noting that this step-by-step approach represents an intentional sacrifice of simplicity & efficiency for human readable output.

 ### Rendering
 A good entry point for StepSolve's UI is src/components/Solver.tsx, which describes the parent component of all other visible components.